Seven of the times the name Jehovah is combined with another word

 3. Jehovah-Rapha (Exod.
 15:26) The LORD who healeth.

 “He restoreth my soul.
 He leadeth me in paths of righteousness for His name’s sake.”
 Jehovah is the healer.
 He is the One who restores our soul.
 Restores our soul to what?
-He restores it to Himself.
+He restores our soul to Himself.
 He restores it from the ravages of sin through the redemption on the cross.
 But He restores it for Himself through sanctification (a present setting apart to holiness, and a future sanctification/perfection in Heaven).
 The Lord is the healer.
 He does not always promise to heal us physically in this life.
 At times He chooses to do that, but only promises total physical healing in Heaven.
 In the path of righteousness here in this life, we are restored to Him so that we can reflect the righteousness of Christ in our life now.
 For His name sake we bring glory to God.

 4. Jehovah-Shalom (Judges 6:24) The LORD our peace.